ARMmbed/mbed-os-example-bootloader/README.md

 # Getting started with bootloader on mbed OS

 This example shows how to create a bootloader.
-For steps on how to create an application that uses this bootloader, see [mbed-os-example-bootloader-blinky](https://github.com/ARMmbed/mbed-os-example-bootloader-blinky).

 To read more about the bootloader, please visit [bootloader tutorial](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/advanced/bootloader/).